The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

 where $\mu$ is a positive constant (related to the second eigenvalue of $g$).
 The norm $\|\cdot\|$ is usually taken to be a $L^2$ one.
 The remainder term $\mathcal{R}$ is of the order $O(e^{-ct})$ for some constant $c>0$.
 This then implies the exponential convergence of $\|u-P(u)\|^2$, and the exponential convergence of $u(t)$ with some more work.

 This approach was used in Gui \cite{Gui}.
 In this paper we take a related but different one.
-For the first problem, we use the $L^2$ norm of $1-|\nabla u|$ to control the convergence rate.
-This quantity is in fact equivalent to the $L^2$ norm of $u_t$.
-For the second problem, we take $P(u)$ to be the one dimensional solution with the same free boundary point.
-This turns out to be a rather good approximation of the nearest point and it is sufficient for our use.
+For the first free boundary problem, we use the $L^2$ norm of $1-|\nabla u|$ to control the convergence rate.
+This quantity is in fact equivalent to the $L^2$ norm of $\frac{du}{dt}$.
+For the second free boundary problem, we take $P(u)$ to be the one dimensional solution with the same free boundary point.
+This turns out to be a rather good approximation of the nearest point, which is sufficient for our use.